mr-doc/mr-doc/README.md

     -r, --readme <file>          The markdown file to use on the main page of the documentations.
 Checks the current directory for a package.json or README.md by default
     -s, --source <source>        The directory to your source.
     -t, --theme <theme>          The name of the theme to select. e.g. mr-doc-theme-cayman or cayman.
+    -p, --private <private>      Marks the theme as private and located relative to the project.
 ```

 ## Related